-The corporations prescribed for the purposes each section are described in the Conveyancing Regulation 2018 as follows:
+The corporations prescribed for the purposes of each section are described in the Conveyancing (General) Regulation 2018 as follows:

 Section 88A Easements in gross: Schedule 3

-Section 88D Regulation of use of land held by a prescribed authority: Clause 27
+Section 88D Regulation of use of land vested in a prescribed authority: section 27

-Section 88D Regulation of use of land not held by a prescribed authority: Clause 28
+Section 88D Regulation of use of land not held by a prescribed authority: section 28

-It is important to note that the term 'Prescribed Authority' only applies to these sections.
+NOTE: The term 'Prescribed Authority' only applies to these sections.
 That is, it does not apply to other sections of the Act, or to any other Acts.
 Furthermore, there are different prescribed corporations for each of sections 88A, 88D and 88E.
-A corporation prescribed under one section is not prescribed under the other sections.
+A corporation prescribed under one section may not be prescribed under the other sections.